ndexcontent/ndexstringloader/README.rst

     `human.uniprot_2_string.2018.tsv.gz <https://string-db.org/mapping_files/uniprot/human.uniprot_2_string.2018.tsv.gz>`_

 generates a new tsv file, transforms it to CX, and uploads it to NDEx server.
 Duplicate edges (edges that have the same Source and Target nodes and the same value of :code:`combined_score`) are included to the generated tsv and CX files only once.
 Name of the newly generated network includes the value of :code:`cutoffscore` argument, for example, :code:`STRING - Human Protein Links - High Confidence (Score >= 0.7)`.
-If network with this name already exists on the server, then network gets over-written; otherwise, a new network is created on the server.
+If network with this name already exists on the server, then the network gets over-written; otherwise, a new network is created.